hgmnz/heroku-pgupgrade/README.md

 # heroku pg:upgrade

-Upgrades your Dedicated Postgres database to the latest version, current 9.1.
+Upgrades your Dedicated Postgres database to the latest version, currently 9.1.3

 ## Installation